apg-asbmb/apg-asbmb.github.io/_posts/2021-06-28-awardsfest.md

 ---
 layout: post
-title: "AwardsFest 2021"
+title: "AwardsFest 2021: Call for Abstracts"
-categories: events
+categories: other
 ---

 Download the Abstract submission template and email your submissions to [apg.abstracts@gmail.com](mailto:apg.abstracts@gmail.com)